Part 1 of a documentary about the dangers of fast-food and the obesity epidemic in the US.

 In the U.S., you can find a MacDonald's restaurant almost anywhere, even in hospitals.

-two / teenager / New York / sue / MacDonald's / sell / food / most / us / know / not / good / you
+two / teenager / New York / sue / MacDonald's / sell / healthy / food

-Lawyers for McDonald's think (that) the lawsuits are frivolous because the dangers of fast-food are universally known and the two teenagers' health issues cannot be blamed solely on McDonald's.
+Lawyers for McDonald's think (that) the lawsuits are frivolous because the dangers of fast-food are universally known.

-The narrator plans to eat McDonald's food for every meal of every day for 30 days.
+The narrator plans to eat nothing but McDonald's food for 30 days.